Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Results

 No information about hyperparameter tuning for the baselines is provided in the paper.
 This information cannot be found in sufficiently detailed form in the shared GitHub repository either.
 As a result, no conclusions can be drawn from the provided materials about the effectiveness of the baseline optimization process.

 \paragraph{Reproducibility} We were able to execute the provided code for all three datasets.
-However, there was only one case, the NDCG@20 metric on the Yelp dataset, where we could obtain results that were close to what was reported in the original paper.
-In all other cases, one of the reproducibility criteria was violated.
+However, there was only one case, the NDCG@20 metric on the Yelp dataset, where we could obtain reproducible results \idest \emph{compatible} and \emph{stable}.
+In all other cases, one of the reproducibility criteria (either stability or compatibility) was violated.
 Overall, from these observations we might conclude that only a small part of the originally reported numbers could be reproduced.
 As we will see later, however, there seem to be substantial issues with the Yelp dataset that will lead us to the conclusion that none of the results of CF-Diff can be reliably reproduced.

-The results obtained for the Anime dataset are not considered reproducible because, even though the results reported in the paper fall within the variance threshold we defined based on our experiments (NDCG@10 of $0.4677 \pm 0.0627$ with the original paper reporting $0.5152$) the results are highly unstable with the variance reaching up to 13\% of the mean for NDCG@10 and 15\% for Recall@10.
-On the MovieLens-1M dataset, in contrast, the results that were reported in the original paper fall outside our tolerance interval despite our own results exhibiting relatively high variance (NDCG@10 of $0.0851 \pm 0.0030$ with the original paper reporting $0.0912$).
-On the Yelp dataset, most results reported in the original paper are significantly outside the tolerance intervals as well and we obtain much better results (NDCG@10 of $0.0401 \pm 0.0004$ with the original paper reporting $0.0368$).
+The results obtained for the Anime dataset are \emph{partially reproducible} because, while the results reported in the paper are \emph{compatible} with our experiments (NDCG@10 of $0.4677 \pm 0.0627$ with the original paper reporting $0.5152$), the results are highly \emph{unstable} with the variance reaching up to 13\% of the mean for NDCG@10 and 15\% for Recall@10.
+On the MovieLens-1M dataset, the results are clearly \emph{non reproducible} because they are both \emph{not compatible} \idest falling outside our tolerance interval (NDCG@10 of $0.0851 \pm 0.0030$ with the original paper reporting $0.0912$), and \emph{unstable}, \idest exhibiting relatively high variance.
+On the Yelp dataset, most results reported in the original paper are \emph{not compatible}, being significantly outside the tolerance intervals, and we obtain much better results for some metrics (NDCG@10 of $0.0401 \pm 0.0004$ with the original paper reporting $0.0368$).

 Table~\ref{tab:CF-Diff-yelp2018_original-result} presents the results for the Yelp dataset as an example, since we observed particularly strong deviations from the numbers reported in the paper for this dataset, with a 40\% difference in Recall compared to our estimated mean.
 Again, we only highlight one set of results here for the sake of conciseness.
+Table \ref{tab:summary-cfdiff} summarizes the reproducibility outcomes on all the experiments executed.
 The complete experimental results for all datasets are provided in Appendix~\ref{app:cfdiff}.

 \tableArticleResult{CFDiff}{CF-Diff}{yelp2018_original}{Yelp (clean)}{1}{}{0}